 And if not, then the final step is to map your preferred options on to a grid like the one shown above.
 Are the Upsides and Downsides High, Very High, Low, or Very Low?
 And how easy are they to implement (Red, Green, or Amber)?

-If you haven’t already decided then creating this map will force you to get clear on why each option has slightly higher or lower Upsides and Downsides than the others.
-And if you have already made your decision then doing this mapping will bring you deeper understanding of why you chose that option.
+If you haven’t yet reached your decision then creating this map will force you to get clear on why each option has slightly higher or lower Upsides and Downsides than the others.
+Again, that might enable you to make your decision.

 .